- Table of Contents

 Gather Feedback: Encourage feedback from users involved in the pilot.
 Their insights can help fine-tune the Control Tower's functionality and user experience.

-Iterate and Improve: Based on the feedback and results from the pilot, make necessary adjustments to the implementation plan and technology configuration.
+Iterate and Improve: Based on the feedback and results from the pilot, adjust the implementation plan and technology configuration as needed.

 Once the pilot phase is successful, you can proceed with a full-scale deployment of the Control Tower across your entire supply chain operations.